Sheldonwl/rpi-cluster-k3s/README.md

 apt-get install isc-dhcp-server -y
 ~~~
 **Edit conf**
-Open /etc/dhcp/dhcp.conf with your editor.
-Copy and paste the rpi-cluster-k3s/docs/dhcp.conf to a text editor and add the MAC addresses of your Raspberry Pi's.
-Replace the 'MAC' keyword with the MAC address of the Pi you want to assign a statis IP to.
+Open */etc/dhcp/dhcp.conf* with your editor.
+Copy and paste the *rpi-cluster-k3s/docs/dhcp.conf* to a text editor and add the MAC addresses of your Raspberry Pi's.
+Replace the 'MAC' keyword with the MAC address of the Pi you want to assign a static IP to.
 Also change the hostnames, if you don't name them master-x and worker-x.
-The current DHCP config will assign the IP's *192.168.3.2* to *192.168.3.20* any device connected to the switch, but *192.168.3.2* to *192.168.3.6* will always be assigned to the Pi's with the listed MAC address.
+The current DHCP config will assign the IP's *192.168.3.2* to *192.168.3.20* to any device connected to the switch, but *192.168.3.2* to *192.168.3.6* will always be assigned to the Pi's with the listed MAC address.

 **Add eth0 as interface value**
 Edit */etc/default/isc-dhcp-server*
 ~~~
-Interfaces=”eth0”;
+INTERFACESv4=”eth0”;
 ~~~
 **Start the dhcp server (if not already started) - not started on restart**
 ~~~